gsarti/website-content/content/authors/gsarti/_index.md

   url: "https://baulab.info/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am PhD student in interpretable neural machine translation at the University of Groningen.
-My research focuses on interpretability for NLP models, in particular to the benefit of end-users and by leveraging human behavioral signals.
+bio: I am postdoc in the BauLab at Northeastern University, working on the National Deep Inference Fabric (NDIF) project to empower researchers with intuitive and extensible interfaces for interpretability analyses.
+My research interests include natural language processing, deep learning interpretability and human-AI interaction.

 interests:
 - name: Generative Language Models